Chart Color Schemes

 The labour market performance in Young lags significantly behind most other regions nationally

-Young has a balanced workforce with diverse sector representation and an unemployment rate of 5.3% as of June 2025.
-There are 4,841 residents in work, with an unemployment rate 1.6% higher than Rest of NSW's rate of 3.7%.
+Young has a balanced workforce with diverse sector representation and an unemployment rate of 4.4% as of September 2025.
+In this period, 4,802 residents are employed while the unemployment rate is 0.6% higher than Rest of NSW's rate of 3.8%.

-Workforce participation is lower at 54.1%, compared to Rest of NSW's 56.4%.
-Key industries include health care & social assistance, retail trade, and construction.
-Agriculture, forestry & fishing shows strong specialization with an employment share 1.9 times the regional level.
-However, health care & social assistance is under-represented at 14.5% compared to Rest of NSW's 16.9%.
+Workforce participation in Young stands at 54.1%, compared to Rest of NSW's 56.4%.
+Key industries for employment among residents include health care & social assistance, retail trade, and construction.
+The area shows strong specialization in agriculture, forestry & fishing, with an employment share 1.9 times the regional level.
+However, health care & social assistance is under-represented, with only 14.5% of Young's workforce compared to Rest of NSW's 16.9%.

 Frequently Asked Questions - Employment